-Young People and the Pandemic
+Young People and the Pandemic and its Aftermaths

 There is a single species that is responsible for the COVID-19 pandemic – us.
 As with the climate and biodiversity crises, recent pandemics are a direct consequence of human activity – particularly our global financial and economic systems, based on a limited paradigm that prizes economic growth at any cost.
 We have a small window of opportunity, in overcoming the challenges of the current crisis, to avoid sowing the seeds of future ones.

 Professors Josef Settele, Sandra Díaz and Eduardo Brondizio and Dr. Peter Daszak in, COVID-19 Stimulus Measures Must Save Lives, Protect Livelihoods, and Safeguard Nature to Reduce the Risk of Future Pandemics

 “Build back better.
 Blah, blah, blah.
 Green economy.
 Blah blah blah.
 Net zero by 2050.
 Blah, blah, blah…This is all we hear from our so-called leaders.
 Words that sound great but so far have not led to action.
 Our hopes and ambitions drown in their empty promises.”